My cousin is getting married on Yom Kippur. And her dress rehearsal is on Kol Nidre. Yes, you read that right. So, what’s a good relative to do?

-Apparently when she and her non-Jewish fiancé scheduled their most special event, they had no idea the date coincided with the holiest days on the Jewish calendar.
+Apparently when she and her fiancé [who is not Jewish] scheduled their most special event, they had no idea the date coincided with the holiest days on the Jewish calendar.
 By the time they realized the conflict, it was too late.
 They weren’t able to change the date of their wedding at the fancy country club where it was booked.

 On a scale of religiousness, our family ranges from fairly religious to completely non-participating.
 So the fairly religious contingent now have a difficult decision to make.